CaptainCrowbar/prion-lib/rs-core/common.md

 * `template <typename T> void` **`write_be`**`(T src, void* dst) noexcept`
 * `template <typename T> void` **`write_le`**`(T src, void* dst) noexcept`

-Read or write integers to memory, in big or little endian order. `T` must be a scalar type; the number of bytes read or written matches the size of `T`.
+Read or write integers to memory, in big or little endian order.
+The number of bytes read or written is equal to `sizeof(T)`.
+It is up to the caller to ensure that `T` is a type for which bytewise copying and the concept of byte order make sense.

 ## Arithmetic functions ##